MicrosoftDocs/azure-docs/articles/virtual-machines/scripts/virtual-machines-linux-cli-sample-copy-snapshot-to-storage-account.md

 ms.workload: infrastructure
 ms.date: 05/19/2017
 ms.author: ramankum
-ms.custom: mvc
+ms.custom: "mvc,seodec18"
 ---

-# Export/Copy managed snapshots as VHD to a storage account in different region with CLI
+# Export/Copy a snapshot to a storage account in different region with CLI

 This script exports a managed snapshot to a storage account in different region.
 It first generates the SAS URI of the snapshot and then uses it to copy it to a storage account in different region.
 Use this script to maintain backup of your managed disks in different region for disaster recovery.